Dinno/logical/doc/language.md

 ## Function Applications

 `f 1`, `someFunction(1, x)` - Application of function to some value.
 In second example the value is tuple.
-Generates model: @a(а, 1), @a(someFunction, x) where @a is function capable of pattern matching of function arguments.
+Generates model: @apply(f, 1), @apply(someFunction, @tuple (@pair 1 x)) where @apply is function capable of pattern matching of function arguments.
 In conjunction with variable lists it allows to implement function overloading.